Career Fulfillment, Wellbeing, and Life Satisfaction

 Prospering workers are also a boon to their employers.
 They are 1.6x more likely to say their productivity and quality of work have increased in the past year.
 Nearly 2 in 3 workers with fewer than three attributes are actively seeking a new role — 1.5x that of their prospering counterparts.

 In each case, the odds of success on the outcomes for individuals high in 8 or more attributes were nearly twice as high as the single most predictive attribute alone.
-This cumulative effect underscores why career fulfillment requires more than one or two strong attributes — it's about achieving multiple dimensions at the same time.
+Employees who accumulate eight or more career fulfillment attributes are nearly twice as likely to thrive on key outcomes compared to those who score highly in just one attribute.